TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Fluid/Introduction.rst

         ├── Partials
         └── Templates

-This directory structure is the convention used by TYPO3 CMS.
-When using Fluid outside of TYPO3 CMS you can use any folder structure you like.
+This directory structure is the convention used by `TYPO3 CMS`:pn:.
+When using `Fluid`:pn: outside of `TYPO3 CMS`:pn: you can use any folder structure you like.

-If you are using Extbase controller actions in combination with Fluid, Extbase defines how files and directories should be named within these directories.
+If you are using `Extbase`:pn: controller actions in combination with `Fluid`:pn:, `Extbase`:pn: defines how files and directories should be named within these directories.
-Extbase uses sub directories located within the "Templates" directory to group templates by controller name and the filename of templates to correspond to a certain action on that controller
+`Extbase`:pn: uses sub directories located within the "Templates" directory to group templates by controller name and the filename of templates to correspond to a certain action on that controller
 (see :ref:`t3extbasebook:template-creation-by-example`).